 Saranda: land of seven hundred hills

 The location was too offbeat to obtain information on the places-to-visit from Google.
 But, booking budget-hotels and train tickets required no hassle.
 We booked tickets in Howrah-Barbil Janshatabdi Express from Kharagpur to Barbil and accommodation at Hotel Aadhar (contact: 9937623556) near Barbil station at rate Rs.
 1200 for two three-bedded rooms per day.
-Inquiring at Indiamike and some FB groups, I collected necessary information (places-to-visit and itinerary), but eventually couldn’t participate in the trip to meet a submission deadline.
-However, I felt the trip, my friends had, by every bits and will narrate as first-hand experience (as if, I accompanied them) without exaggerations.
+Inquiring at Indiamike and some FB groups, I collected necessary information (places-to-visit and itinerary).

-We had our train by 8 am in the morning.
+We had our train at 8 am in the morning.
 Accordingly, we started from campus, had breakfast at a wayside stall and reached Kharagpur junction within time.

 The train came in right time and we boarded our compartment crowded with tourists.
 Before finishing the morning nap, I got busy tracking where all these tourists might go.
 Eventually, almost all of them got down at Tatanagar junction leaving us to take a trail of hills and forests.
 The long train journey finally ended at 1 pm at Barbil station.